Trump says FBI, DOJ 'will review the outrageous Jussie Smollett case'

 The Chicago Fraternal Order of Police's Martin Preib expressed the union's "outrage" at the decision and renewed its call for a federal investigation of State's Attorney Kimberly Foxx's role in the case.
 Foxx recused herself because of "potential questions of impartiality based upon familiarity with potential witnesses," a spokesperson for her office told NBC News.

 “Mr. Smollett was afforded the same opportunity that anyone in Cook County who had a nonviolent offense and the required background check would get,” Foxx told NBC Chicago.
-“I was not part of the charging decision,” she said.
+“I was not part of the charging decision.”